JustFallBack/Ubuntu_VM_OS_Project/README.md

 **You will need to replace absolute path in each file to match yours.**<br>

 You can configure the crisis requirement by executing **crisis.sh** in **Crisis** folder.<br>

-If you encounter difficulties when using this project, feel free to conctac me.